kurkutesa/Machine-Learning-Climate-Parameterization/work/NN/README.md

 9. plt.plot = 1D True precipitation plots for both classes separately

 # Neural Networks
+Abs loss is de-normalized, and is not used as a loss metric.
+Other regression losses are normalized.

 ## Regression
 ### Naïve NN regression
 - Code: [NN.py](./NN.py)